 Currently, a development project named “HARUMI FLAG” is in progress on a piece of 13 hectare land in the western part of 5-chome, Harumi.
 It was used as the athlete’s village for the 2020 Tokyo Olympic Games and is now entering its final phase of construction with over 4,000 residential units to be released via condo sales in phases.
 According to the government, the site is expected to be inhabited by some 12,000 new residents.

-Harumi has a resident population of c.19,000 residents and a catchment of 78,000 residents across c.40,000 households in the surrounding Tsukishima Area (defined as Harumi, Tsukishima, Kachidoki, Toyomicho and Tsukuda).
+Harumi has a resident population of c.19,000 residents and a catchment of c.78,000 residents across c.40,000 households in the surrounding Tsukishima Area (defined as Harumi, Tsukishima, Kachidoki, Toyomicho and Tsukuda).
 Its population has been growing rapidly over recent decades.
-Harumi has gained almost 12,000 residents since 2010 (c.14.5% annualized growth) while the Tsukishima Area and Chuo Ward have posted c.4% annualized population growth.
+Harumi has gained around 12,000 residents since 2010 (c.14% annualized growth) while the Tsukishima Area and Chuo Ward have posted c.4% annualized population growth.
 Local government forecasts estimate that the Tsukishima Area will see its population rise to around 101,000 by 2025 and 114,000 by 2029.
 See Appendix deck for population charts.

 In terms of access, Harumi is served by Kachidoki Station on the Toei Oedo Line (around 9 mins walk from the subject property).
 There are also multiple bus routes into Tokyo and surrounding commercial and residential neighbourhoods (i.e. Ginza, Yurakucho, Tokyo Station, Kinshicho, Yotsuya and Toyosu).
 Most recently, the Tokyo BRT (Bus Rapid Transit) was launched ahead of the Tokyo Olympics to serve the new Harumi Flag development, connecting Harumi with Toranomon Hills, Shinbashi, Toyosu and Ariake.